 Not at this time.
 Currently only full-time students are eligible for the U-Pass.

 NOTE: If you are on a co-op work term , you will NOT be considered FT for the purposes of this program (since you would not pay ancillary fees) and therefore not be eligible to participate in the U-Pass for that term.
 If you are studying at a FT level in a program that has field placement, you ARE considered FT.
 Since you would be paying FT ancillary fees in that case, you would be eligible to participate in the U-Pass program for that term.

 Will students be able to opt in?

 Part-time, co-op or continuing education students are not eligible to participate in the U-Pass program at this time and would not have the option to opt-in.

 Will I be able to opt out if I do not need to use the U-Pass?

-If passed, full-time students will be automatically enrolled and there will be no option to opt-out.
-Only students with accessibility needs preventing them from using public transit may have the option to opt-out, which will be assesses on a case by case basis.
+Full-time students will be automatically enrolled and there will be no option to opt-out.
+Only students with accessibility needs preventing them from using public transit may have the option to opt-out, which will be assessed on a case by case basis.